cl0udmav/go-s3-uploader/README.md

 ```

 - Excludes specific macOS filenamess and external hard drive system files
+- Deletes objects from bucket if no longer present in local filesystem

 I used examples from this documentation and modified them for my needs: